How I Rank All 50 Disneyland Attractions

 How I Rank Disneyland Every Disneyland Attraction

 Not surprisingly, however, there are a lot of different attractions at Disneyland Park (fifty different attractions, to be precise), and some attractions are much more immersive than others.
 That's why I've ranked them for you, starting with the Least Immersive Attraction and ending with the Most Immersive Attraction.
 Unlike other "favorite" rankings, this list covers the pros and cons of each attraction's immersion, and doesn't leave out a single attraction.
+This post will also be updated as new attractions are added to Disneyland Park.

 Some of the results might be unexpected (for example, you'll probably be surprised at #46), and others will likely come as no surprise (for example, you probably won't be surprised at #50).
 However, don't expect newer attractions to necessarily rank higher on the list than older attractions.